 In a typical business transaction, there are two parties involved: a buyer and a seller.
 This all seems straightforward but how much exactly does the buyer owe?
 What specifically are they paying for and how long do they have to make the payment?
 An invoice is issued to provide clarity on all of these questions and to officially set out all of this information.

-Invoices come in many different shapes and sized but typically they will include:
+Invoices come in many different shapes and sizes but typically they will include:

 - Addresses and business information for both the buyer and seller